 Apply a $100 credit to start out

-Because Google AdWords starts out with general settings and some inefficient bids, we highly recommend that you apply a $100 credit to each new AdWords account.
-These coupons are readily available from a variety of sources.
+Because Google AdWords starts out with general settings and some inefficient bids, we recommend that try to find a $100-$150 advertising credit that you can apply to a new AdWords account.
+These coupons are often available from a variety of sources.
 Anywhere from a web hosting company to a Google partner.

 If you want to become a partner, check out the Google Partners Program.